tarwn/lessthandot-hugo/blogs/content/posts/2013-04-04-how-i-prepared-mcse.md

 </p>

 <p style="text-align: justify">
   This was the exam I feared the most.
-I’m certainly no DBA and although I already had the MCTS for administrating SQL Server 2008, I had to relearn almost everything again as I didn’t have much real-time practice regarding administration.
+I'm certainly no DBA and although I already had the MCTS for administrating SQL Server 2008, I had to relearn almost everything again as I didn't have much real-time practice regarding administration.
 So I took my time preparing myself for the exam, going over the <a href="http://amzn.to/1fpNe9s">training kit</a> a few times and watching some TechEd videos on Channel9.
 </p>

 <p style="text-align: justify">
   I did all the exercises of the training kit by setting up a virtual environment with a few servers using HyperV and doing all the DBA stuff such as mirroring, replication database, taking back-ups et cetera.
-The training kit briefly describes how to set this environment up, but it really doesn’t go in too much detail, so you’re pretty much on your own.
+The training kit briefly describes how to set this environment up, but it really doesn't go in too much detail, so you're pretty much on your own.
 If you have never heard of differencing disks for virtual machines before – like I did – prepare yourself to do some research.
 There was especially no information on how to set-up the networking, which appears to be crucial when you went to set-up clustering, as you need to have multiple networks.
 I briefly go over my set-up in this <a href="http://www.sqlservercentral.com/Forums/Topic1377933-10-1.aspx#bm1421996">forum thread</a>.
 The training kit and the matching practice tests also have some errors, so make sure to check out the <a href="http://oreilly.com/catalog/errataunconfirmed.csp?isbn=0790145345134">Errata</a> page of the book.
 </p>

 <p style="text-align: justify">